Skip to content

 Jillian Michaels

 For example, autonomous cars are powered by AI and the question to implement is a matter of risk.
-Today, car manufacturers are implementing autonomous features in their cars such as self-parking, but the risk is too great for fully autonomous operation.
+Today, car manufacturers are implementing autonomous features in their cars such as self-parking, but the risk is too great for fully autonomous operation in many cases.
 On the other hand, there are many autonomous pilot projects as well as on-going enhancements to AI that will eventually mitigate most risks involved with autonomous vehicles.
-Also, with AI software developers can create AI agents that will work with AI software like ChatGPT to automate the decision-making process.
+Additionally AI software developers can also create AI agents that will work with AI software like ChatGPT to automate the decision-making process.
+For more on autonomous AI agents, see my article, The New AI Agent Business Specialist: You Need to Know Their Skill, Expertise, and Comparative Performance.

 “A real decision is measured by the fact that you’ve taken a new action.
 If there’s no action, you haven’t truly decided.”